Skip to Content

 • Enjoys new stories and asks lots of questions.

-• Can sequence the events of a story.
+• Can put the events of a story in sequence.

 • Enjoys listening to bedtime stories.